Angela1015/OYT/README.md

-This project is repicating the opening page of the Sprite.com website
+This project is replicating the opening page of the Sprite.com website.
+This was the beginning of lessons regarding positioning and styling.
+We were introduced to flexbox.
+Some sections were not required.